 When you hire an SEO agency, you’re paying for a combination of audit, strategy, and execution.

-The audit identifies where you currently stand: which searches you appear for, which you don’t, what your site is missing technically, and how you compare to the competitors ranking above you.
+The audit identifies where you currently stand: which searches you appear for, which you don’t, what your site is missing technically, and how you compare to the property managers ranking above you.
 Without the audit, any strategy is guesswork.

-The strategy translates the audit findings into a prioritized action plan: which pages to build first, which technical issues to fix first, which keywords to target in what order, and how to build the external signals (links, citations, review velocity) that increase authority over time.
+The strategy translates the audit findings into a prioritized action plan: which pages to build or fix first, which technical issues to clear first, which owner queries to target in what order, and how to build the external signals (links, citations, review velocity) that increase authority over time.

-The execution is the ongoing work: building and optimizing pages, fixing technical issues as they arise, managing the content calendar, and monitoring results so the strategy can adapt as rankings shift.
+The execution is the ongoing work: building and optimizing pages, fixing technical issues as they arise, managing the content, and monitoring results so the strategy can adapt as rankings shift.

-If you’re a service business owner in Greater Vancouver who’s unsure where your organic search stands, the free 48-hour audit is the right starting point.
-We’ll show you which searches you’re visible for, which you’re missing, and what we’d fix first — with no obligation to continue.
+If you run a property management firm in Metro Vancouver and you’re unsure where your organic search stands, the free 48-hour audit is the right starting point.
+I’ll show you which searches you’re visible for, which you’re missing, and what I’d fix first, with no obligation to continue.